vtothsvk/niceBridge/README.md

 3. Flash the given image onto an SD card (prefferably using [balenaEtcher](https://www.balena.io/etcher/))

-4. (Optional) Configure Raspberry pi WiFi
+4. (Optional) Configure Raspberry pi WiFi:

-  * Create a file named **wpa_supplicant.conf** in the root of the flashed SD card with the following content
+Create a file named **wpa_supplicant.conf** in the root of the flashed SD card with the following content

 ```
 country=SK